 Four things Wondrous organisations do differently

-On 19th November we rebranded to Wondrous.
 Having amassed the best part of thirty years of insights working with multiple businesses – small – to large, across a number of different sectors and with different goals and missions, we’ve seen common behaviours and approaches that set apart those that thrive.

-To mark this exciting milestone here are four things I believe Wondrous organisations do differently.
+Here are four things I believe Wondrous organisations do differently.

 Wondrous organisations are not interested in playing it safe